CEsGutierrez/hotel/design-activity.md

 * Is there code in other classes that directly manipulates this class's instance variables?
   * No, classes just call the methods within it, but almost all of its variables are accessible.

+Refactoring Ideas:
+  * Room Class: remove cost from attr_reader and rework the code to only access the class method of self.cost instead to remove redundancy.
+  * Reservation Class: examine what information needs to accessible from other classes and revisit attr_reader.
+  * Reservation Class: consider moving some of the functionality out of the initialize method.
+  * DateMediator Class: Guess what? look at attr_reader and what actually needs to be accessed from outside of it!
+I seriously think none of its attributes need to be readable from outside.
+  * Consider moving reservations and reserved blocks into Reservation Class out of Booker Class.
+The accompanying methods might have too much reach into instances of Reservation.
+  * Consider moving room_ids into Room Class out of Booker Class.
+Like when the instance of Room is created, move it over.
+  * Detangle Booker from other things.

+  Actual Refactoring Plan:
+    * Make the block_discount not a constant so that people reserving blocks can do it (this is to match the expectations in the project requirements)
+    * Revisit Booker and delegate more into Reservation, Block and Room classes with specific regard to the following:
+        * Reservations array being moved into Reservations and adding a reservation into the collection as part of its initialize method
+        * Reserved blocks array being moved into Blocks and adding a block into the collection as part of its initialize method
+        * Rooms array being moved into Rooms and adding a room upon population
+            * This will have a component to limit the creation of new rooms to the HOTEL_CAPACITY constant but it can be reworked where this limit comes into being
+        * Consider moving lists_reservations_for_range method and lists_available_rooms_for_range into Reservations and Rooms respectively since they'll have the reference of instances of themselves
+        * Consider moving room_picker method into room also